lakshmanvinu/Electricity-Provisioning-based-on-Demand-Prediction/README.md

-# Convex-Optimization
+# AMS559-Smart Energy in the Information Age assignment
-AMS559-Smart Energy in the Information Age assignment
+The primary goal of the project was to optimize a convex objective function and determine an optimal control algorithm that minimizes the cost of the objective function at every time-step.
+Implemented several offline and online control algorithms - Online Gradient De- scent (OGD), Receding Horizon Control (RHC) and Commitment Horizon Control (CHC).